We believe in an open, trusted dialogue– that’s why your team will immerse themselves in growing our relationship for the success of your project.

 I joined JOE PUBLIC in September 2015.

-After graduating from the University of Reading in 2008, I embarked on a placement at BBC Radio Berkshire.
+After graduating from the University of Reading with a First Class BA Hons in English Literature, I embarked on a year-long placement overseeing community-based projects from within BBC Radio Berkshire and BBC Radio Oxford.

 After graduating from Guildford School of Acting in 2011, I moved to London to make my way in the ‘big smoke’.
 Since then, I have worked for a number of theatre companies across the West End, including Really Useful Group, Ambassadors Theatre Group and St. James Theatre (now The Other Palace) assuming a wide variety of roles.